Diagnostics

 The Hidden Cost of "Just Clearing" the Code

 Some people just clear the code to make the light go away.
-This doesn't fix the problem — it just resets the counter.
+This does not fix the problem — it just resets the counter.
 The code will return, often within a few drive cycles.
 Meanwhile, the underlying issue continues to worsen.

 Download on the App Store